sunil-1510/finstackk-user-manual/README.md

 ### **1.1.
 Overview**

 FinStackk’s user manual is designed to provide you with the tools and resources you need to manage your finances effectively.
-Our website offers a wide range of features and benefits, including integrations with popular accounting software, customizable reports, task and compliance management, and secure messaging and document sharing.
+Our website offers a wide range of features and benefits, including integrations with popular accounting software, customizable reports, graphical insights, task and compliance management, and secure messaging and document sharing.

 With our user-friendly interface and intuitive design, you can easily navigate our platform and access the tools you need to manage your finances with confidence.
 Whether you're a small business owner, freelancer, or individual looking to stay on top of your finances, our website has everything you need to succeed.